-We have pursued a strategy of investing in income-producing properties, when possible, by utilizing the proceeds from real estate transactions, including the disposition of income properties and non-income producing assets, borrowing capacity under the Credit Facility and issuances of equity and debt securities.
+We have pursued a strategy of investing in income-producing properties, when possible, by utilizing the proceeds from real estate transactions, including the disposition of income properties, borrowing capacity under the Credit Facility, term loans and issuances of equity and debt securities.

-Our strategy for investing in income-producing properties is focused on factors including, but not limited to, long-term real estate fundamentals and target markets, including markets we believe to be faster growing, business-friendly markets exhibiting accommodative business tax policies, outsized relative job and population growth.
-We employ a methodology for evaluating targeted investments in income-producing properties which includes an evaluation of: (i) the attributes of the real estate (e.g. location, market demographics, comparable properties in the market, etc.); (ii) an evaluation of the existing tenant(s) (e.g. creditworthiness, property level sales, tenant rent levels compared to the market, etc.); (iii) other market-specific conditions (e.g. tenant industry, job and population growth in the market, local economy, etc.); and (iv) considerations relating to the Company's business and strategy (e.g. strategic fit of the asset type, property management needs, ability to use a Section 1031 like-kind exchange structure, etc.).
+Our strategy for investing in income-producing properties is focused on factors including, but not limited to, long-term real estate fundamentals and target markets, including markets we believe to be faster growing, business-friendly markets exhibiting accommodative business tax policies, and outsized relative job and population growth.
+We employ a methodology for evaluating targeted investments in incomeproducing properties which includes an evaluation of: (i) the attributes of the real estate (e.g. location, market demographics, comparable properties in the market, etc.); (ii) an evaluation of the existing tenant(s) (e.g. creditworthiness, property level sales, tenant rent levels compared to the market, etc.); (iii) other marketspecific conditions (e.g. tenant industry, job and population growth in the market, local economy, etc.); and (iv) considerations relating to the Company's business and strategy (e.g. strategic fit of the asset type, property management needs, ability to use a Section 1031 like-kind exchange structure, etc.).

-During the year ended December 31, 2023, the Company acquired four additional buildings within an existing multi-tenanted retail income property, one multi-tenanted retail income property, and one vacant land parcel adjacent to an existing multi-tenanted retail income property owned by the Company for an aggregate purchase price of \$80.0 million, or a total acquisition cost of \$80.3 million.
-Of the aggregate \$80.3 million acquisition cost, \$21.2 million was allocated to land, \$53.6 million was allocated to buildings and improvements, and \$8.7 million was allocated to intangible assets pertaining to the in-place lease value, leasing costs, and above market lease value and \$3.2 million was allocated to intangible liabilities for the below market lease value.
-The weighted average amortization period for the intangible assets and liabilities was 5.6 years at acquisition.
+During the year ended December 31, 2024, the Company acquired five multi-tenanted retail income properties, one building within an existing multi-tenanted retail income property owned by the Company, and one vacant land parcel within an existing multi-tenanted retail income property owned by the Company for an aggregate purchase price of \$226.8 million, or a total acquisition cost of \$224.4 million.
+Of the aggregate \$224.4 million acquisition cost, \$46.5 million was allocated to land, \$156.7 million was allocated to buildings and improvements, and \$32.4 million was allocated to intangible assets pertaining to the in-place lease value, leasing costs, and above market lease value and \$11.2 million was allocated to intangible liabilities for the below market lease value.
+The weighted average amortization period for the intangible assets and liabilities was 5.7 years at acquisition.